simomarsili/elss/README.md

 ### elss-sample

-The checkpoint file produced by `elss-learn` can be passed used as input to `elss-sample`:
+`elss-sample` reads the parameters contained in the checkpoint file produced by `elss-learn` and simulate a MC trajectory sampling from a model of pairwise-interacting variables:
 ```bash
 $ elss-sample --chk chk -n 100000 -u 100
 ```
 - `--chk chk`: read the fitted model from checkpoint file `chk`
 - `-n 100000`: run a MC trajectory for 100000 MC sweeps
 - `-u 100`: dump a configuration every 100 MC sweeps to a `trj` file.
 The output of the calculation is a `trj` file containing 1000 (100000/100) configurations sampled according to the fitted pairwise model.
 For a full list of options and details, type `elss-sample -h`.

 ### The checkpoint (.chk) files
-A `chk` file is an unformatted binary file containing a set of fitted parameters and all the informations needed to restart a previously interrupted optimization.
+A checkpoint file is an unformatted binary file containing a set of fitted parameters and all the informations needed to restart a previously interrupted optimization.
 For example, the command:
 ```bash